 This is a write only register at the same location as the IIR.
 This register is used to enable and clear the FIFOs, set the RCVR FIFO trigger level.
 Note: DMA is not supported.
-The UART1 and UART2 FCR's are shadowed in the UART1 FIFO Control Shadow Register (LD8:CRC3[7:0]) and UART2 FIFO Control Shadow Register (LD8:CRC4[7:0]).

 Setting this bit to a logic "1" enables both the XMIT and RCVR FIFOs.
 Clearing this bit to a logic "0" disables both the XMIT and RCVR FIFOs and clears all bytes from both FIFOs.
 When changing from FIFO Mode to non-FIFO (16450) mode, data is automatically cleared from the FIFOs.
 This bit must be a 1 when other bits in this register are written to or they will not be properly programmed.